AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 11 Retain EXIF Tags
 ------

-By default Aviary will retain the original image exif and save them into the output image.
-But when you process the hi-res image after Aviary is closed, this is not true.
+By default Aviary will retain the original image's EXIF data and save it into the edited image.
+But when you process the hi-res image after Aviary is closed, you'll need to do some additional configuration to retain the EXIF data:
-In order to retain the original image EXIF tags into the hi-res image follow these steps:

-* Use the included **ExifInterfaceWrapper** class ( inside com.aviary.android.feather.library.media package ), which can handle a larger number of tags rather than the Android default ExifInterface class
+* Use the included **ExifInterfaceWrapper** class (inside the com.aviary.android.feather.library.media package), which can handle a larger number of tags, rather than the Android default ExifInterface class.

 * Create a new instance of ExifInterfaceWrapper, passing the original source image:<br />